Subsidy Program FAQs

 Note: Graduate students should also submit their Graduate Assistantship Letter (if applicable) AND enrollment verification from the Registrar's Office along with their course schedule for consideration*

 If not enrolled in school, student-parent’s spouse/partner must be working at least 20 hrs. week.
 Work waiver form can be found here (PDF hyper Link to it-see attached)

-Please note: Student parents receiving the child care subsidy cannot receive the PSU subsidy and CCIS, NACRA, Pre-K Counts, etc. You and your childcare provider will be asked to disclose other forms of child care assistance you are receiving to determine eligibility for the program during the application consideration process.
+Please note: Student parents receiving the child care subsidy cannot receive the Penn State subsidy and CCIS, NACRA, Pre-K Counts, etc. You and your childcare provider will be asked to disclose other forms of child care assistance you are receiving to determine eligibility for the program during the application consideration process.